-For twenty-five years Caroline has been committed to questioning ‘the choreographic’ in relation to making architecture, music/ sound, theatre, writing and meaning.
+For over 30 years Caroline has been committed to questioning ‘the choreographic’ in relation to making architecture, music/ sound, theatre, writing and meaning.
 From 1986-1992 in addition to UK training Caroline trained regularly in New York culminating in a one year residency 1990 -91 when she created work supported by Dancing in the Streets and the Fulbright Scholarship fund.
 These years also saw consecutive Spring Loaded Seasons and a series of festival commissions, including a collaboration with jazz legend Cecil Taylor at the Bloomsbury Theatre.
 On her return from NY she was the first to win the choreographic Pepiniere pour Jeune Artistes.
-Caroline won the award, which funded a 9 month residency with the Ballet de Zaragoza and the production of a full length ballet: Visitas Divisivas (1992).
+The award funded a 9 month residency with the Ballet de Zaragoza and the production of a full length ballet: Visitas Divisivas (1992).

 Pedagogy and Movement Direction dominated the next decade(1993-2002).
 On returning from Spain Caroline worked with Deborah Paige on the award winning production of A Midsummer’s Nights Dream at the Salisbury Playhouse, and Ian Brown at the Traverse, Edinburgh.
 This led to on going work as a movement director for theatre and opera.
 Simultaneously Caroline began teaching in HE; at Middlesex University (1993-2001) and De Montfort Universtiy (1995-1998) She was Head of Movement at Circus Space, London, for their BA (Circus) 2000-2002.
 Caroline has led workshops in many other institutions including Sarah Lawrence College, Columbia and Princeton Universities, USA.

-2010-2015 Caroline has been delving into fundamental movement research she calls Heart Line Scores.
+2010-2018 Caroline has been delving into fundamental movement research she calls Heart Line Scores.
 In addition Caroline is producing reflective writings, exhibitions and lecture presentations on Choreography and Architecture with collaborator Ed Frith; Alva Aalto Conference Aug 2011, Stephen Lawrence Gallery, University of Greenwich 2012, Somatic Practices Conference 2013, AUB Bournemouth 2013, Architecture & Humanities Conference, UWE Bristol 2013, Architecture and Humanities Conference, Cork 2016, Architecture and Literature Conference University of Canterbury, Kent May 2016, and Spinoza and the Arts Interstices Conference Aukland NZ May 2017.